A Quick Explanation of How to Evaluate Expressions

 How to Evaluate Expressions Solution

-4 Quick Steps to answer Evaluate Expressions Practice Problems
+4 Quick Steps for Evaluating Expressions Examples

 1. Use substitution to substitute the number value in for the variable.